CZT0/OpenAI-Parallel-Toolkit/README_EN.md

 ## Proxy for Accessing OpenAI Services in China

-If you find that the progress bar does not display any progress when running the program, it may be due to network connection issues, especially in areas where accessing OpenAI services is difficult, such as China.
+If you find that the progress bar does not show any progress when running the program, it may be due to network connection issues, especially in China or other regions where accessing OpenAI services is difficult.

-To solve this problem, you can deploy your own proxy service and specify the URL of the proxy service in `api_base`.
+To resolve this issue, you can deploy your own proxy service and specify the URL of the proxy service in `api_base`.
 You can refer to the [OpenAI Proxy ↗](https://github.com/justjavac/openai-proxy) project for more information.

-This project explains how to use Cloudflare as a proxy, offering up to 100,000 API requests per day for free.
-This can effectively solve network connection problems and ensure the smooth running of your program.
+This project describes how to use Cloudflare as a proxy, providing up to 100,000 API requests/day for free.
+This can effectively solve network connection problems and ensure your program runs smoothly.

-Remember, you need to replace the above link with your actual URL.
+Remember to replace the above link with your actual URL.

-If you don't need to specify `api_base`, you can leave it blank in the `config.json` file.
+If you do not need to specify `api_base`, you can leave it empty in the `config.json` file.